fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 * RDS: OLTP
   * PostgreSQL, MySQL, Oracle, Aurora
 * DynamoDB: NoSQL
+* ElasticCache
-* ElasticCache: In memory DB
+  * In memory DB
+  * Strategies
+    * Lazy Loading: After a cache missed, app write data to the cache
+    * Write Through: After every change in data, the cache is updated also
+    * Adding TTL: Add a TTL in the cache
 * Redshift: OLAP
   * Analytic
   * Data Warehousing / Data Lake